House share advice

 New to house sharing?

-Living together with other people can be organised in many types of co-living and house sharing, so what is right for you?
+Living together with other people can be organised in many ways.
+From purpose-built co-living to regular house sharing, so what would be right for you?
 This short guide to house sharing when you’re older, provides an introduction to different forms of sharing and provides useful links within Cohabitas and externally.
 (Click on the section pictures and links to see more).

 The guide is designed for those new to sharing to help provide some thoughts about what each sort of sharing offers.